fhnw-ise-qcrypt/oqs-demos/openssh/README.md

 ## Build options

-The Dockerfile provided allows for significant customization of the image built:
+The Dockerfile provided allows for some customization of the image built:

 ### LIBOQS_BUILD_DEFINES